nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 Malicious cloud consumers can target shared IT resources with the intention of compromising other consumers.
 The consequence is that some or all of the other consumers of cloud services could be affected by the attack and the attacker could use virtual IT resources of users with whom they share the same border of trust.

 ### Privacy and Data Protection
-Privacy is a core issue in all the challenges we’ve discussed so far..
-Many organizations aren’t comfortable storing their data and applications on systems that reside outside of their on-premise datacenters.
+Privacy is a core issue in all the challenges we’ve discussed so far.
+Many organizations aren’t comfortable storing their data and applications on systems that reside outside of their on-premises datacenters.
 This might be the single greatest fear of cloud clients.
-By migrating workloads to a shared infrastructure, customers’ private information faces increased risk of potential unauthorized access and exposure.
+By migrating workloads to a shared infrastructure, customers’ confidential information faces increased risk of potential unauthorized access and exposure.

 Cloud service providers must assure their customers and provide a high degree of transparency into their operations and privacy assurance.
 Privacy-protection mechanisms must be embedded in all security solutions.